Muscogee Nation: Judicial branch

 The Muscogee Nation also has its own Bar Association, referred to as the M(C)N Bar Association.
-The Board members include President Shelly Harrison, Vice President Clinton A. Wilson, and Secretary/Treasurer Greg Meier.
+The board members include President Shelly Harrison, Vice President Clinton A. Wilson, and Secretary/Treasurer Greg Meier.
 The M(C)N Bar Association has Facebook and Twitter accounts for members to stay connected.

 Citizenship

-In 2019, the total population of Muscogee citizens was 87,344.
-Oklahoma accounted for 65,070 of this population, with California accounting for 4,787 and Texas with some 4,466 citizens.
-Tulsa, Oklahoma, was the city most populated with citizens at 11,194.
-The population is split exactly in half, 50% of the citizens are female and 50% are male, with the age range of 18-54 dominating.
-The criteria for Citizenship are to be Creek by Blood and trace back to a direct ancestor listed on the 1906 Dawes Roll by issuance of birth and/or death certificates.
+In 2023, the total population of Muscogee citizens reached exactly 100,000 persons, a significant increase from 2019 when the total population was 87,344, of which 65,070 resided in Oklahoma with 11,194 of that number living in the City of Tulsa.
+The population is essentially evenly split in half by gender, with most citizens being between the ages of 18 and 54 years old.
+The criteria for citizenship is to trace back to a direct ancestor listed on the 1906 Dawes Roll by issuance of birth and/or death certificates.
 The Citizenship Board office is governed by a Citizenship Board consisting of five members.
 This office provides services to citizens of the Muscogee Nation of Oklahoma or to potential citizens in giving direction or assisting in the lineage verification process of the Muscogee people.
 The mission of this office is to verify the lineage of descendants of persons listed on the 1906 Dawes Roll.
 In doing so, research is involved in the whole aspect of attaining citizenship.

-The Director of the Citizenship Board is Nathan Wilson.
+A 2023 Muscogee court ruling found that Muscogee freedmen, descendants of Black slaves held by Muscogee nation citizens can be granted citizenship in the nation.

 Services

 The Nation operates its own division of housing and issues vehicle license plates.
 Their Division of Health contracts with Indian Health Services to maintain the Creek Nation Community Hospital and several community clinics, a vocational rehabilitation program, nutrition programs for children and the elderly, and programs dedicated to diabetes, tobacco prevention, and caregivers.

 The Muscogee Nation operates the Lighthorse Tribal Police Department, with 43 active employees.
 The tribe has its own program for enforcing child support payments.

 The Mvskoke Food Sovereignty Initiative is sponsored by the nation.
-It educates and encourages tribal members to grow their own traditional foods for health, environmental sustainability, economic development, and sharing of knowledge and community between generations.
+It educates and encourages tribal citizens to grow their own traditional foods for health, environmental sustainability, economic development, and sharing of knowledge and community between generations.

 The Muscogee Nation also operates a Communications Department that produces a twice-monthly newspaper, the Mvskoke News, and a weekly television show, the Native News Today.